myanonymousrepo/knowledge-editing-regularization/README.md

 ## Running the experiments
-To evaluate ENCORE, run the following command:
+To evaluate MPES + Norm-Constraint in the code we called ENCORE (Early stopping and Norm-Constrained Robust knowledge Editing), run the following command:

 ```python
 python experiments/evaluate_unified_editing.py \